-The Committee for Public Information awards targeted grants for public information to individuals or members of working groups (but not to associations or societies) to implement work plans that contribute to public information, mainly as a form of compensation for creative work.
+The Committee for Public Information (TJNK) awards public information grants to individuals or members of working groups (but not to associations or societies) to implement work plans that contribute to public information, mainly as a form of compensation for creative work.

-Grants may be awarded for books, radio and TV programmes, articles in periodicals, information products published in electronic form or other information products that popularise information.
+Grants may be awarded for non-fiction books, radio and TV programmes, articles in periodicals, information products published in electronic form or other information products that popularise information.
 Grants are also awarded to support the piloting of forms of cooperation in the field of public information, particularly the transfer of information between researchers and decision-makers, projects in areas where science and the arts intersect, and to support scientific education.

-Fiction books, text books and scientific research are not within the scope of the grants.
+Fiction books, translations, text books and scientific research are not within the scope of the grants.
 Grants for translations are awarded by other organisations such as FILI, which is part of the Finnish Literature Society.

 Public information grants are awarded as personal grants, mainly to support creative work.
 Grants are awarded for working months.
 The amounts of grants correspond to the amounts of library grants and subsidies for authors and translators and include the MYEL pension insurance premium.